TomG1993/ToDoListApi/README.md

 I did not spend any time with the CSS in this solution so the design is very basic.

 I have made all my changes to a master branch, if this development was to go further I would create a development branch or feature specific branches

+There also needs to be some spinner to allow for the creation of a Todo